rbehm-ibb/picoload/README.md

 It has the avantage that the (USB-)serial port is not touched.
 So I can have minicom still running. minicom just automatically reconnects after the download.

+Board reset (to boot mode) is achieved by setting the USB serial port to  1200 baud.
+This does not disturb a connected minicom. minicom is intelligent enough to detect a port reset and keep its fingers of the port to allow the USB stack to reuse the same port-id (ttyACMx).
+After this minicom reopens the port again and works as if nothing hadhappened.